 The Act is likely to lead to a lot of changes in the way we do business in coming years.
 Managing your carbon footprint will prepare your business for the changes to come.

 This guide covers the basic steps to measuring and reducing your carbon footprint.
-For an initial measurement we recommend the Annual Carbon Emissions (ACE) calculator, created by Catalyst.
-It’s a simple Excel spreadsheet.
+For an initial measurement we recommend the Annual Carbon Emissions (ACE) calculator, created by Tadpole It’s a simple Excel spreadsheet.
 It includes monthly usage sheets that populate graphs of cumulative annual emissions.
 The charts have pre-set destinations for air and road transport.
 This helps you estimate the distances travelled.
 Standard emissions factors are used to convert activities into emissions.
 Most of them include non-CO2 gases.
 The results are expressed as a CO2 equivalent (CO2e).

 The ACE calculator is a good ‘entry level’ calculator.
 There are other, more comprehensive, carbon calculators.
 These include this one from the Ministry for the Environment, and those provided by service providers, such as Toitu Envirocare and Ekos.